Profile information

 The house is huge, so it takes a lot of cleaning.
 The spring cleaning is the biggest job, as the basement and top two flats are not usually used in the winter.

-Any aspiring (or consolidated!) street artists would be welcome to paint the 12 x 3 metre wall leading to the outhouse.
+Any aspiring (or consolidated!) street artists would be welcome to paint the 12 x 3 metre wall leading to the tractor shed.

-If you have any knowledge of building work, the top half of the outhouse needs to be plastered and painted.Languages
+If you have any knowledge of building skills, the top half of the tractor shed needs to be plastered and painted.Languages

 Languages spoken